 The Company has agreements with customers for the right to sell and promote the Company's products over a certain period.
-The majority of these agreements have terms of more than one year, and the related costs are amortized using the straight-line method over the term of the contract and deducted from the Net sales as consideration paid to customers.
-During the years ended December 31, 2023, 2022 and 2021, such amortization aggregated to Ps.
-304, Ps.
-295 and Ps.
-219, respectively.
+The majority of these agreements have terms of more than one year, and the related costs are amortized using the straight-line method over the term of the contract and deducted from the Net sales as consideration payable to customers.
+During the years ended December 31, 2024, 2023 and 2022, such amortization aggregated to Ps.
+258, Ps.
+304 and Ps.
+295, respectively.